Continuing Education Activity

 High-risk (a cumulative score greater than 7, see staging section below) and stage II to IV disease are treated with multi-agent chemotherapy, adjuvant radiation, and surgery.

 Following treatment and hCG normalization, quantitative hCG levels should be checked monthly for one year with a physical exam twice in the same time frame.
 If a subsequent pregnancy occurs, first-trimester pelvic ultrasound should be performed to confirm uterine location due to the small but present risk of recurrent choriocarcinoma; the placenta should be submitted for histologic examination of recurrence.

 - Embryonal carcinoma

 Surgical resection of either the uterus or metastatic foci is utilized in conjunction with chemotherapy in approximately half of the patients with high-risk choriocarcinoma.

-Use 3000 cGy, given in 200 cGy fractions, for whole brain irradiation of central nervous system (CNS) metastases.
+The use of 3000 cGy, given in 200 cGy fractions, is done for whole-brain irradiation of central nervous system (CNS) metastases.

 In the United States, low-risk (cumulative score less than 7, refer to staging section below) and stage I to III choriocarcinoma is treated with either methotrexate or actinomycin D chemotherapy with survival rates approaching 100%.